 These are not gentle people is the story of that night, and of what happened next.
 It’s a courtroom drama, a profound exploration of collective guilt and individual justice, and a fast-paced literary thriller.

 "These Are Not Gentle People is a South African tragedy.
 Page after page reveals the painful truth, that the sun has set on Mandela’s Rainbow Nation.
 Dreams and hopes of a better future have been silenced by fear, racial tension and a disengaged political system.
 The lives of the characters, from the landless and poor blacks, to the white landowners caught in a vortex of fear and oblivion, are a true reflection of South Africa’s unfinished business – building a country that belongs to all.
 For the people of Parys, that dream is elusive and the contestation for a place under the sun, is fierce, brutal and deadly.
 A gripping and painful read, told with empathy and nuance.
 These are not gentle people, is an uncomfortable reminder that the past is not over." – Redi Tlhabi

+These Are Not Gentle People is a true story, a courtroom drama, a profound exploration of collective guilt and individual justice.
+The story of the brutal beating and death of two young men and those accused of committing the crime.
+Set in the small farming community of Parys in the Free State it is a true story of crime, punishment and redemption.
+When a whole community is on trial, who pays the price?
 Award-winning foreign correspondent and author Andrew Harding traces the impact of one moment of collective barbarism on a fragile community – exposing lies, cover-ups, political meddling and betrayals, and revealing the inner lives of those involved with extraordinary clarity.